OERI-SeaLab/AFMC_Setup_Old/WorkshopDetails/WeeklyBreakdown.md

 * 11-11:15: Small Break
 * 11:30-12:30: In-depth understanding of code for eye and hand tracking
 * 12:30-1:30: Lunch Break
-* 1:30-3: Hands-on: Participants use MRTK in their Unity3D project for different UX interactions
+* 1:30-3: Hands-on: Participants use MRTK in their Unity3D project for different UX interactions and modifying existing samples
 * 3-3:15: Small Break
-* 3:15-4:30: Extended hands-on session tied to customization of MRTK
+* 3:15-4:30: More extensions and utilizing existing work to build and extend customization of MRTK
 * 4:30-5: Reflection, Wrap up & Day 3 Feedback

 ## Thursday